 There are plenty of ways to discover the park's environment.
 Boating, fishing, beachcombing, swimming, birdwatching and nature walks are popular activities.
 A variety of designated campgrounds offer easy access to bays, beaches and walking trails, with some accessible by 2WD vehicles.

 The park provides habitat to a diverse range of native wildlife.
 More than 123 species of birds are known to visit the area providing ideal birdwatching opportunities.
-Look out for the Australian sea-lions and New Zealand fur-seals that haul up on the coast to rest after lengthy fishing trips at sea, or the southern right whales that are occasionally sighted from the park.
+Look out for the Australian sea-lions and long nosed fur-seals that haul up on the coast to rest after lengthy fishing trips at sea, or the southern right whales that are occasionally sighted from the park.
 The bottle-nose dolphin and common dolphin are frequently seen close to the shore.

 Take the virtual tour of Lincoln National Park, courtesy of Georama.